Exploring the Form in Art

 Referring to the idea that objects need to have length, width, and height in order to be considered forms, the division of form in art came to two major categories.
 The first is the idea of geometric forms.
-These, as we have mentioned above, are usually man-made, ie. artists use the effects of light and modeling to produce them.
+These, as mentioned above, we define as usually man-made, ie. artists use the effects of light and modeling to produce them.
 Attempting to paint or draw representationally, artists need to understand the effects of light on an object, as this helps them create an illusion of form.
 The light on an object is understood through highlight – the area where the light directly hits the object; the mid tone as the middle tone of the color on an object; the core shadow as the area which is shaded on the object and as such the darkest tone of color, the cast shadow which represent the shaded effect on surrounding object and the surface due to the blocked light, and the reflected highlight which is a light area of the objects due to the surrounding forms.
-Through this understanding, the typical two-dimensional shapes such as a square or a circle receive the third dimension and become geometric forms ie. a cone, cube, sphere, and cylinder.
+Through this understanding of form in art, the typical two-dimensional shapes such as a square or a circle receive the third dimension and become geometric forms ie. a cone, cube, sphere, and cylinder.
 These forms were extremely influential on the birth of abstract art and avant-garde art, particularly Cubism.
 Due to the extensive application of the cube in numerous Cubist paintings or drawings, the movement in fact, took its name and became the most revolutionary period of the 20th-century art.

 On the other hand, organic forms also have length, width, and height but are not angular and strict in construction.
 They rely more on chance and the laws which for many apply to the laws in nature itself.
 They are more free and random and as such no organic form can be an identical copy of the other.
 These organic forms were crucial for the birth of abstract sculpture.